liveblocks/liveblocks/README.md

 [Broadcast](https://liveblocks.io/docs/products/broadcast),
 [Storage](https://liveblocks.io/docs/products/storage), and
 [Comments (private beta)](https://liveblocks.io/docs/products/comments).
-You can decide what products you want to use based on your requirements and collaborative experiences you’re looking to build.
+You can decide which products you’d like to use based on the requirements of the collaborative experiences you’re building.

 ### Rooms